paoespinozarias/Mapping-OWLtoOAS/README.md

 ## <a name="mapping"></a>Mapping between OWL and OAS

-In this section the correspondences between OWL and OAS are provided.
+In this section the similiarities between OWL and OAS are provided.
 All mappings include examples provided in [Turtle](https://www.w3.org/TR/turtle/) and [YAML](https://yaml.org/) serializations for human-friendly readability.
-The code of both serializations together with an ontology diagram are provided in [examples](examples).
-Also, the full example in YAML serialization may be opened in the [Swagger editor](http://editor.swagger.io) to check it as an API documentation.
+The code of both serializations as well as an ontology diagram are provided in [examples](https://github.com/paoespinozarias/Mapping-OWLtoOAS/tree/master/examples).
+Also, the full example in the YAML serialization may be opened in the [Swagger editor](http://editor.swagger.io) to be viewed as API documentation.

 The prefixes that will be used in this section are: